chrisnajman/filter-quotes-v2/README.md

 The JavaScript has been split into separate modules, improving code modularity:

 - `index.js`: Initializes the app using an asynchronous `init()` function.

-  - The function first **awaits `quotesDisplay()`**, which fetches the JSON file and renders the quotes dynamically from the `<template>`.
+  - The function first **awaits `quotesDisplay()`**, which fetches the JSON file and renders the quotations dynamically from the `<template>`.
-  - Only after that process completes does it call `quotesButtons()`, ensuring that all quote elements and filter buttons exist in the DOM before event listeners are attached.
+  - Only after that process completes does it call `quotesButtons()`, ensuring that all quotation elements and filter buttons exist in the DOM before event listeners are attached.
   - This sequence guarantees that filtering behavior is safely applied to dynamically generated content.

-- `quotes-display.js`: Handles fetching and displaying quotes from an external JSON file using the Fetch API.
+- `quotes-display.js`: Handles fetching and displaying quotations from an external JSON file using the Fetch API.

   - Retrieves `quotes.json` asynchronously and checks for a successful response.
-  - Clones the HTML `<template>` for each quote, filling in title, quote text, author, and tags.
+  - Clones the HTML `<template>` for each quotation, filling in quotation text, author, and tags.
+  - Depending on word count (determined via `word-count.js`), inserts the text into either a `<q>` or `<blockquote>` element.
   - Gracefully handles missing data:
     - Displays "Unknown" when the author field is empty.
     - Hides the tags section if no tags exist.
-  - Dynamically creates `<button>` elements for each tag and appends them to the appropriate quote.
+  - Dynamically creates `<button>` elements for each tag and appends them to the appropriate quotation.
-  - If there is only one instance of an **author** or **tag**, the `disabled` attribute is attached to the `<button>`.
+  - If there is only one instance of an **author** or **tag**, the `disabled` attribute is attached to its `<button>`.
   - Outputs a message to the user (`#fail`) if data fails to load or the fetch request encounters an error.
-  - Completes rendering before the filtering logic (`quotesButtons.js`) is executed.
+  - Completes rendering before the filtering logic (`quotes-buttons.js`) is executed.

+- `word-count.js`: Counts the number of words in a given string.

+  - Exports a simple function that trims whitespace and splits the text using a regular expression (`/\s+/`) to calculate an accurate word count.
+  - Used by `quotes-display.js` to decide whether to render the quotation text as an inline `<q>` (short quotations) or block-level `<blockquote>` (long quotations).

-- `quotes-buttons.js`: Controls the interactive filtering behavior for the quotes list:
+- `quotes-buttons.js`: Controls the interactive filtering behavior for the quotations list:
-  - Selects and caches key DOM elements: the list items (.quote), each quote’s filter buttons, and the "Clear filters" button.
+  - Selects and caches key DOM elements: the list items (`.quote`), each quote’s filter buttons, and the "Clear filters" button.
   - Tracks which filter (author or tag) is currently active.
-  - Handles click events on quote buttons to apply or remove filters.
+  - Handles click events on quotation buttons to apply or remove filters.
-    - Clicking a button shows only quotes containing that author or tag.
+    - Clicking a button shows only quotations containing that author or tag.
     - Clicking the same button again resets the view.
   - Updates visual states:
-    - Highlights active filter buttons across all matching quotes.
+    - Highlights active filter buttons across all matching quotations.
     - Enables and styles the "Clear filters" button when a filter is active.
     - Disables and clears it when no filter is applied.
   - Uses simple helper functions:
-    - `applyFilter(selectedValue)` — hides non-matching quotes and updates button states.
+    - `applyFilter(selectedValue)` — hides non-matching quotations and updates button states.
-    - `filterInactive()` — resets all filters and restores the full quote list.
+    - `filterInactive()` — resets all filters and restores the full quotations list.

+### Other

+- `page-header-resize-observer.js`: Observes the `.header` element and updates the root’s `scroll-padding-top` based on header size and the `--skip-link-gap` CSS variable (in `base.css`), ensuring skip links and anchor targets scroll into view with proper spacing below a fixed or sticky header.

 - `details.js`: Handles `<details>` accessibility and behavior.

   - Syncs `aria-expanded` between `<summary>` and `<details>`.
   - Supports closing via the `Escape` key and restores focus.

-### Other

-- `page-header-resize-observer.js`: Observes the `.header` element and updates the root’s `scroll-padding-top` based on header size and the `--skip-link-gap` CSS variable (in `base.css`), ensuring skip links and anchor targets scroll into view with proper spacing below a fixed or sticky header.
 - `loader.js`: See [Loader Git repository](https://github.com/chrisnajman/loader)

 - `theme.js`: Handles theme toggling (light/dark mode) and local storage management.

 [Back to menu](#menu)